nirjara-1/Hawkathon2025/README.md

 🥫 30-40% of food in the U.S. is wasted, even while 42 million people struggle with hunger.
 (Source: USDA, Feeding America)

-🏠 Nonprofits report that more than half of their received donations are either irrelevant, unsorted, or unusable, increasing the sorting workload and reducing efficiency.
+🏠 Nonprofits report that more than half of their received donations are irrelevant, unsorted, or unusable, increasing the sorting workload and reducing efficiency.
 (Source: Charity Navigator, informal nonprofit surveys)

 This reveals a major gap: generosity exists, but the system to direct it efficiently is broken.